Russell 3000 Index

 The Russell 3000 Index is a capitalization-weighted stock market index that seeks to be a benchmark of the entire U.S. stock market.
-It measures the performance of the 3,000 largest publicly held companies incorporated in America as measured by total market capitalization, and represents approximately 97% of the American public equity market.
+It measures the performance of the 3,000 largest publicly held companies incorporated in the United States as measured by total market capitalization, and represents approximately 98% of the American public equity market.
 The index was launched on January 1, 1984, and is maintained by FTSE Russell, a subsidiary of the London Stock Exchange Group.
+As of 31 December 2024, the weighted average market capitalization of a company in the index is approximately $966 million and the median market capitalization is $2.28 billion.

-The ticker symbol on most systems is ^RUA.
+The ticker symbol on most systems is either RUA or ^RUA.